 Alabama Bill Proposing ‘Right to Life’ Constitutional Amendment (HB 98)

-HB 98 would propose an amendment to the Constitution of Alabama to declare and otherwise affirm that it is the public policy of the state to recognize and support the sanctity of ‘unborn life’ and the rights of ‘unborn children,’ including the right to life.
+HB 98 proposes an amendment to the Constitution of Alabama to declare and otherwise affirm that it is the public policy of the state to recognize and support the sanctity of ‘unborn life’ and the rights of ‘unborn children,’ including the right to life.

 The amendment would further declare and affirm that it is the public policy of the state to ensure the protection of the rights of the ‘unborn child’ in all manners and measures lawful and appropriate.